abandrea/HPC/exercise_1/project_1/README.md

 The parameters for this project are the following:

-* Number of processes: 2, 4, 8, 16, 32, 64, 128, 256 (powers of 2)
+* Number of processes: from 1 to 48
 * Message size: 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, 16384, 32768, 65536, 131072, 262144, 524288, 1048576

-Number of processes will be tested from 2 to 256 (powers of 2), while the message size will be tested from 2 bytes to 1 MB.
+Number of processes will be tested from 1 to 48 (powers of 2), while the message size will be tested from 2 bit to 1 MB.
 The benchmarks will be executed using the default openMPI implementation and the `basic_linear`, `chain`, and `pipeline` algorithms for the `broadcast` and `reduce` operations.

 The execution of the benchmarks can be done using the following commands: